 Oil and Gas Cash Flow Problems

-One of the most obvious issues is that the payment terms for oil and gas tend to be long.
+One of the most obvious issues is that the payment terms for oil and gas companies tend to be long.
 We’ve had clients who had to extend 90 day payment terms, and then go through a process to submit an invoice that took 30 days.
-That 90 day countdown didn’t begin until the invoice was submitted, so they were looking at 120 days to get paid!
+That 90 day countdown didn’t begin until the invoice was submitted, so they were looking at 120 business days for payment!

 So why does it take so long just to submit an invoice?
-That’s another oil and gas industry quirk.
+That’s another oil and gas sector quirk.
 Oftentimes the process looks something like this:

-The other problem that impacts cash flow for oil and gas companies is that oftentimes their businesses are capital intensive.
-They need specialized equipment, staff, contractors, leases, and supplies on a revolving basis, so a lot of cash is going out of the business every single day.
+The other problem that impacts access to consistent cash flow for oil and gas companies is that oftentimes their businesses are capital intensive.
+They need to purchase equipment (often specialized), hire staff, contractors, leases, and supplies on a revolving basis, so a lot of cash is going out of the business every single day.
 The costs of equipment alone can be astronomical.
 These are just some of the critical expenses those working in the oilfield industry must cover on a day-to-day basis.

 Improving Oil and Gas Cash Flow

 The natural next step for these business owners is to find a way to deal with slow-paying customers and get paid faster.
 If you’re also dealing with this problem, here are a few tactics our clients have tried with varying success:

-- Negotiating payment terms directly with their customer.
+- Negotiating a payment plan or payment terms directly with their customer.
 The squeaky wheel gets the grease (or oil!)
-However, sometimes the customer is having their own cash flow problems, which is why they want the long payment terms.
+However, sometimes the customer is having their own cash flow challenges, which is why they want the long payment terms.

 - Offering early payment discounts.
-Another tactic for getting invoices paid faster.
-If cash flow isn’t a problem for your customer, this could certainly help get the payment process moving.
+Another tactic for getting outstanding invoices paid faster.
+If cash flow issues aren’t a problem for your customer, this could certainly help get the payment process moving.
 (But be sure to keep an eye on how much you’re giving up.
 For example, a 5 percent discount on your invoice on net 30 term is basically 60 percent APR!)

 If you have a good client relationship, it doesn’t hurt to try these tactics.
 However, they take more time out of your busy day, they have to be repeated with each customer whose payments you regularly wait on, and – most importantly – they might not work.
 The other side to this is that many large companies are set in their ways and have the power to dictate the terms with a “take it or leave it” attitude that implies they could always hire someone else.
 It can feel like you’re at the mercy of big buyers.
-That’s why so many business owners in oil and gas turn to invoice factoring; it levels the playing field for many small companies.
+That’s why so many business owners in the industry turn to oil and gas factoring companies; it levels the playing field for many small businesses.

 What to Look For In OIl and Gas Factoring Companies

-Once you’ve decided you want to try invoice factoring (also known as invoice funding), it’s important to find the right partner.
-Many business owners have been left with a bad impression of factoring after choosing a company that acted slowly, charged hidden fees, or insisted on a contract.
+Once you’ve decided you want to try invoice factoring (also known as invoice funding), it’s important to find the right invoice factoring partner.
+Many business owners have been left with a bad impression of receivable factoring after choosing an oil and gas factoring company that acted slowly, charged hidden factoring fees, or insisted on a long-term contract.
 To get the best experience, ask any invoice factoring companies you’re considering about these points (in addition to ensuring they offer competitive rates).

 1. Familiarity with industry and buyers

-Many factoring companies who work with oil and gas clients also have relationships with many buyers in the space.
+Many oil and gas factoring companies also have relationships with many buyers in the space.
 This eliminates the need to make an introduction to your customer.
 It will save you time (and a headache) if you find a company already up to speed.

 2. Flexibility with your situation

-Here’s a mantra to keep in mind when evaluating a factoring company’s level of flexibility: no minimums, no maximums, no long term commitments.
-In short, make sure the factoring companies you’re considering don’t require you to fund a minimum (or all) of your invoices, don’t have a funding limit, or force you into a contract.
+Here’s a mantra to keep in mind when evaluating a factoring company’s level of flexibility: no minimums, no maximums, no long-term commitments.
+In short, make sure the receivable factoring companies you’re considering don’t require you to fund a minimum (or all) of your invoices, don’t have a funding limit, or force you into a contract.
 Flexible contracts are a must.

-For example, if your business’ work is seasonal, you might not always have invoices you want to factor; if you’re contractually obligated to fund all your invoices, there are times when you don’t need to factor and are spending money on interest for no benefit.
-It’s important that a factoring company allows you to choose what to fund and when to fund so you can manage your cash flow in a way that makes sense and saves money.
+For example, if your business’ work is seasonal, you might not always have invoices you want to factor; if you’re contractually obligated to fund all your unpaid invoices, there are times when you don’t need to factor and are spending money on interest for no benefit.
+It’s important that a factoring agreement allows you to choose what to fund and when to fund so you can manage your constant cash flow demands in a way that makes sense and saves money.

 It’s also important to make sure there’s no cash cap.
-The invoice amounts in oil and gas can be seven figures in some cases.
+The invoice amounts for oil and gas clients can be seven figures in some cases.
 (That was certainly the case with our client Global Pipeline who wanted to bid on a $20 million dollar project.)
-With that kind of money it’s easy to hit a funding limit at a time when you need cash to fulfill a large order.
-The right factoring company will be able to grow the partnership with you as you grow – not shut you down when you need them most.
+With that kind of money it’s easy to hit a funding limit at a time when you need a cash advance to fulfill a larger contract.
+The right oil and gas factoring companies will be able to grow the partnership in step with your continuous business growth – not shut you down when you need additional capital the most.

 3. Data Integrations with accounting platforms

 Billing your customer is already a manual set of tasks, so getting an invoice factored shouldn’t add more pain to the process.
-A factoring company that takes advantage of technology streamlines the steps to getting you funded.
-For example, by being integrated with OpenInvoice and Workbench, you can click a button to start the factoring process, and FundThrough can easily pull necessary data.
+A factoring company that takes strategic advantage of technology streamlines the steps to getting you funded.
+For example, by being integrated with OpenInvoice and Workbench, you can click a button to start the factoring process, and FundThrough can easily pull necessary data into our factoring platform.
 This cuts down on manual work for you and gets cash in your bank account faster.

-4. Excellent service to you and your customers
+4. Excellent customer service to you and your customers

-There are many factoring companies out there, but not all of them are experts in this field.
+There are many business factoring companies out there, but not all of them are experts in this field.
 By discussing these points with the ones you’re considering, you’ll find the right fit.
-That way, you can stop worrying about improving cash flow and chasing accounts receivable and focus on running your business and going after growth opportunities.
+That way, you can stop worrying about improving cash flow challenges and chasing accounts receivable and focus on running your business and going after growth opportunities.